Shaggy-alt/HomeLab/README.md

 ## Hardware

 For this setup I will be using a custom rack I 3D printed from Thingyverse.
 (File will be provided In another repository)
- - Router:
+ - Router: Use any router that supports opnsense x86-64 (amd64)/pfsense x86-64 (amd64) OR mikrotik https://mikrotik.com/product/rb5009ug_s_in (the one I have)
  - Switches:
  - UPS:
+ - Server Hardware:

 ## under Construction